Understanding baby communication & language

-As a new parent we discover instinctively that we want to settle and meet the needs of our babies in order to keep them happy and the whole household a lot calmer.
-We also discover intuitively in part but also through trial and error what our babies are communicating to us through their body movements, whimpers and varied crying sounds.
+As a new parent we discover instinctively that we want to settle and meet the needs of our babies in order to keep them happy – and the whole household a lot calmer.
+In part through intuition and in part through trial and error, we discover what our babies are communicating to us through their body movements, whimpers and varied crying sounds.

 Before you have a baby you might think that all crying sounds the same.
 However, this is not the case!
 A baby generally cries because they are communicating a primary need for hunger and/or comfort, but there are variations within those needs.